 We are at a crossroads.
 And it is time for each of us to take a stand.
 We can no longer be willing to sit idly by, trusting that some nameless, faceless “other”, is making decisions regarding our well being.
 We have seen how simple it is really, to infiltrate a political party and hold the rest of us hostage.

 I now have a simple proposal for you, let’s do it.
-Let’s take over, you and I. We can start by joining our local democratic committee, help to select & elect candidates.
+Let’s take over, you and I. We can start by joining our local democratic and republican committees, help to select & elect candidates.
 That is a good start right?
 And then, we will work on campaigns; help draft strategy & platform issues, write speeches, and most important, draft legislation.
 Still with me?
 Next, let’s run local candidates elect those to our school board who will insist on better lessons, more science & math, retrofit schools with solar & provide real food to our children.

 We can run for town council, get on zoning & planning, be the economic development committee.
 That is real power, controlling the budget and developing our home towns.
 No longer will we have to fight to get solar approved or better recycling, we’ll write the ordinances.
 And budget?
 We know how to balance a budget, retrofit schools, cut down energy costs, hold classes outside, and if taxes need to be raised, then do it.
 But do it fairly, in a balanced way.